 In addition, Lexington is home to many people who could be described as "urban sophisticates", which are people who are not only wealthy and employed in professional occupations, but highly educated to boot.
 Urban sophisticates have urbane tastes - whether they reside in a big or small city, a suburb, or a little town.
 Urban sophisticates support bookstores, quality clothing stores, enjoy luxury travel, and in big cities, they are truly the patrons of the arts, attending and supporting institutions such as opera, symphony, ballet, and theatre.

 Lexington is a good choice for families with children because of several factors.
 Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
 The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
 Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Lexington’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

-Lexington is a very ethnically-diverse town.
+Lexington is an extremely ethnically-diverse town.
 The people who call Lexington home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Lexington residents report their race to be White, followed by Asian.
-Important ancestries of people in Lexington include Italian, English, German, and Russian.
+Important ancestries of people in Lexington include Irish, English, Italian, German, and Russian.

 The most common language spoken in Lexington is English.
-Other important languages spoken here include Chinese and Korean.
+Other important languages spoken here include Chinese and Langs. of India.